 Discover the Osh with your guide.
 Visit the bazaar, the large market, popular, colourful and lively, worth a look!
 Lunch and dinner in traditional restaurants in town.
 Overnight in your guesthouse.

 A final farewell as we head to the airport for our international flight home.
-If flying with Turkish Airlines your flight will depart early morning.
+If flying with S7 Airlines your flight will depart early morning.

 Please follow this link for a map of the start point of this itinerary: Pamir Mountain Explorer